How to Make Homemade KIND Nut Bars: A Complete Guide

 Instructions

-- Preheat your oven to 350°F; spread the almonds, peanuts, macadamia nuts and hazelnuts onto a large baking sheet and bake for 7-8 minutes, until lightly toasted and fragrant.
+- Spread almonds, peanuts, macadamia nuts, and hazelnuts on a large baking sheet and toast for 7-8 minutes until fragrant and lightly golden

-- Once toasted, transfer the nuts to a large mixing bowl and add the pumpkin seeds, sunflower seeds, buckwheat groats and sesame seeds.
-Set aside.
+- Transfer toasted nuts to a large mixing bowl.
+Add pumpkin seeds, sunflower seeds, buckwheat groats, and sesame seeds.
+Mix well and set aside

 Nutrition